dxw/playbook/playbook.md

 ### Some guiding principles

 #### Agile mindset

-At dxw, we don't follow formal agile methodologies.
-We think the idea of a formal agile methodology is a bit of a contradiction in terms.
-When we talk about agile, we're talking about a mindset that is accepting of change, curious about trying new approaches to make things better, and values the idea of careful planning in short chunks.
+At dxw, we think that agile is a mindset that’s accepting of change, curious about trying new approaches to make things better, and values careful planning in short chunks.

-We think the Agile Manifesto contains a lot of wisdom, but we're also sad to have seen an industry of methodologies, coaching, training and certifications grow up around it.
-We think agile is something that you learn to be, not something that you learn to do.
+We think that the [Agile Manifesto](http://agilemanifesto.org/) contains a lot of wisdom, but we don’t follow the industry of methodologies, training and certifications that has grown up around it.
+We think agile is something you learn to be, not something that you learn to do.

+Our teams frequently experiment with different tools and techniques so we can improve.
+This applies not only to development work, but to everything we do at dxw, from user research to business operations.

-We do our best to listen, to try new things, to accept a degree of uncertainty and to work from evidence.
-And we recognise the importance of planning, compliance and governance, so we work those activities into the process, every step of the way.
+We recognise the importance of planning, compliance and governance, so we work those activities into the process, every step of the way.

 #### Sustainable pace
 We work at a sustainable pace.
 We estimate work and schedule it conservatively, and set realistic expectations with clients about the pace of delivery.